ChengXin20200106/Efficient-Task-Driven-Video-Compression/README.md

 - Latent analysis, quantization, entropy coding, and synthesis
 - **RRD**: Residual Refinement Decoder

-MRE uses complementary receptive fields to enhance the residual representation before latent analysis, while RRD reconstructs and refines the entropy-decoded residual feature.
+MRE enhances the residual representation before latent analysis using complementary receptive fields, while RRD reconstructs and refines the entropy-decoded residual feature.

-The design retains a single entropy-coded latent stream and does not introduce additional scale-specific coded branches.
+The design retains a **single entropy-coded latent stream** and does not introduce additional scale-specific coded branches.

 ---